mmr2187/testMD/README.md

 __What is the direct output flow of flow-object F from activity A measured by flow-property P in location L in the time period T under macro-economic scenario S?__

 Same comments as above.
-Also similar query with only the input changed to the output
+Also similar query with only the input changed to the output.

 ```sparql
 PREFIX b: <http://ontology.bonsai.uno/core#>